snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 - `snowplow__path_transforms`: A dictionary of path transforms and their arguments (see below section **Path Transform Options**)
 - `snowplow__consider_intrasession_channels`: Boolean.
 If false, only considers the channel at the start of the session (i.e. first page view).
 If true, considers multiple channels in the conversion session as well as historically.
 - `snowplow__channels_to_exclude`: List of channels to exclude from analysis (empty to keep all channels).
 For example, users may want to exclude the 'Direct' channel from the analysis.
+- `snowplow__channels_to_include`: List of channels to include in the analysis (empty to keep all channels).
+For example, users may want to include the 'Direct' channel only in the analysis.
 - `snowplow__page_views_source`: The page views table to use.
 - `snowplow__conversions_source`: The table to use for your conversion events.